 It’s snowing!
 It has been a long time since I felt the excitement associated with winter.
 Last winter in Chicago was rough to say the least.
 There were moments when I wanted to pack up and leave immediately.
 This year, I realized that I needed to approach winter with a childlike joy and bewilderment that I experienced when I was younger.
 In some strange way, that approach led me to making these red velvet funnel cakes.

 When I was younger, I would stare out of my window for hours watching the delicate snow fall around me.
 It was magical.
 I remembered how much it reminded me of sifting powdered sugar when I played in the kitchen with my mother.
-I wanted to duplicate that enjoyment, and I realized that sometimes it can be as easy as sifting powdered sugar over delicious funnel cakes.
+I wanted to duplicate that enjoyment.

 I know funnel cakes are a bit bizarre to blog about during this time of year, but why not?
 What’s wrong with frying some dough and eating it?
 Just because it’s cold outside doesn’t mean you can’t enjoy a summer treat.
 I gave it a holiday twist so it would not seem too out of place in your home.
 I simply added some cocoa powder and red food coloring to this funnel cake recipe (and I even replaced the milk with eggnog for more of a holiday feel), and the rest as they say is history.